Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships

+{To determine the remaining parameters \(\epsilon_{2}\), \(\sigma_{2}\) and \(\ell_{2}\), we manually adjusted them while comparing the two amplitude functions.
+We first increased \(\ell_{2}\) to move the centre of the pressure to be closer to the end of the virtual appendage with the aim of aligning the zero amplitude locations of the two-pressure model with the local minima of the Hogner model.
+The two-pressure model is still symmetric at the point, though no longer about the midship.
+We then adjust the strength of the rear pressure, which breaks the symmetry of the model, meaning there is no longer exact cancellation between the waves generated at the bow and stern leading to local minima in the amplitude function.
+We adjust the strength of the stern pressure until the amplitude of the first local minimum matches between the two-pressure and Hogner models.}

 An example of such a fitting exercise is shown in figure~\ref{fig:amplitudetransom}.
 Here the Froude number is $F=0.282$.
 In this figure we see the wave amplitude function for the Hogner model in green does not have any roots but its magnitude does have a few obvious local maxima and minima for $\psi<3\pi/8$.
-Using our carefully chosen parameters for the pressure-source model, the amplitude function in orange provides quite a good match with the Hogner model over this interval.
-There is no match between the green and orange curves for larger values of $\psi$ but, as we have already argued, these high frequency waves will be damped out in practice and are therefore not important.
+Using our carefully chosen parameters for the general two-pressure model, the amplitude function in purple provides quite a good match with the Hogner model over this interval.
+There is no match between the green and purple curves for larger values of $\psi$ but, as we have already argued, these high frequency waves will be damped out in practice and are therefore not important.